temporalio/temporal/develop/docs/dlq.md

 To purge a message, execute command `tdbg dlq --dlq-version v2 purge --dlq-type {type} --last_message_id {message_id}`.
 Note that this command will purge all messages with an ID less than or equal to the specified `message_id`.
-The output of this command will have a JobToken which can be used to manage the purge job.
+The output of this command will have a job token which can be used to manage the purge job.
-You can list the messages in the queue using the command mentioned in step 6 above to make sure more messages are not purged by mistake.
+Before executing this command, you can list the messages in the queue using the command mentioned in step 6 above to make sure more messages are not purged by mistake.

 To merge a message, execute command `tdbg dlq --dlq-version v2 merge --dlq-type {type} --last_message_id {message_id}`.
 This command will merge all messages with an ID less than or equal to `message_id` back into the original queue for reprocessing.
-The output of this command will have a JobToken which can be used to manage the merge job.
+The output of this command will have a job token which can be used to manage the merge job.

 Once merge or purge command is executed, it will create a dlq job which will process the DLQ messages.
 You can get the status of this job using the command
 `tdbg dlq --dlq-version v2 job describe --job-token {job-token}`.
-The value of job-token will be printed in the output or merge and purge commands.
+The value of job-token will be printed in the output of merge and purge commands.
-The output of this command will have details like last processed message id, number of messages processed etc.
+The output of describe command will have details like last processed message id, number of messages processed etc.

 If you want to cancel a specific dlq job, you can execute the command `tdbg dlq --dlq-version v2 job cancel --job-token {job-token} --reason {reason}`.